Exchange Unified Messaging Online migration support

 User management and provisioning in CVM

 Skype for Business new users will be automatically provisioned for voicemail in CVM service when created.
 No additional admin work or license is required to provision new users for voicemail.
-See Set up Phone System voicemail to learn about managing the policies for existing and new users.
+See Set up Cloud Voicemail to learn about managing the policies for existing and new users.

 Admin Auto Attendant management experience

-See Set up a Phone System auto attendant to learn more about configuring and managing auto attendants.
+See Set up a Cloud auto attendant to learn more about configuring and managing auto attendants.